 Adenosine triphosphate (ATP), generally known as the universal cellular energy currency, also functions as an important extracellular signalling molecule.
 Usually found in very low concentrations outside the cell, extracellular ATP increases rapidly under pathological conditions, including neuronal hyperexcitability.
 Once released, ATP activates specific purinergic P2 receptors, including metabotropic P2Y and ionotropic P2X receptors.

 Demonstrating the therapeutic potential of treatments based on purinergic signalling, we have been the first to show the anticonvulsive and anti-epileptogenic potential of targeting the ATP-gated P2X7 channel (Engel et al., 2012, FASEBJ; Jimenez-Pacheco et al., 2016, J Neurosci).

-P2X7 expression and function increases following status epilepticus and during epilepsy, both in animal models and the patient brain.
+P2X7 receptor expression and function increases following status epilepticus and during epilepsy, both in animal models and the patient brain.

-On the other hand, blocking P2X7 activitiy reduces seizure severity and brain damage during status epilepticus in adults and during early life seizures (Mesuret et al., 2014, CNS Neurosci Ther).
+On the other hand, blocking P2X7 receptor activitiy reduces seizure severity and brain damage during status epilepticus in adults and during early life seizures (Mesuret et al., 2014, CNS Neurosci Ther).

 During epilepsy, P2X7 antagonism decreases seizure frequency and accompanying neuroinflammation.
 Critically, anti-epileptogenic effects provided by P2X7 antagonism persist beyond drug-washout, suggesting a disease-modifying potential (Jimenez-Pacheco et al., 2016, J Neurosci).